 34. And behold, We said to the angels: ‘Bow right down to Adam and that they burdened.
-Not so Iblis: he refused and was haughty: he was of these who reject faith.
+Not so Iblis: he refused and was haughty: he was of those who reject faith.

-37. Then Adam learnt from his Lord words of inspiration, and his Lord turned towards him; for he’s often-returning, most merciful.
+37. Then Adam learned from his Lord’s words of inspiration, and his Lord turned towards him; for he’s often returning, most merciful.

-These verses of Surah Baqarah speak of the creation of man, the high station and destiny intended for him, particularly with relevancy his being appointed the Khalifa or vicegerent of Allah on earth, his excellence in knowledge over other creation, including the angels; his endowment with special faculties and abilities; his fall and also the hope held bent on him.
+These verses of Surah Baqarah speak of the creation of man, the high station and destiny intended for him, particularly with relevance to his being appointed the Khalifa or vicegerent of Allah on earth, his excellence in knowledge over other creatures, including the angels; his endowment with special faculties and abilities; his fall and also the hope held bent on him.

 When Allah informed the angels of the creation of Hazrat Adam, they put a matter to Him on why He wanted to form a being who would release and build mischief within the land.
 This wasn’t an objection raised by the angel for they might not dare to object to any scheme or plan of Allah.
 The Quran says: